zalando/skipper/docs/reference/filters.md

     It can be any value which is a subpath on which the filter is applied.
 * **Scopes** The OpenID scopes separated by spaces which need to be specified when requesting the token from the provider.
 * **Claims** Several claims can be specified and the request is allowed only when all claims are present.
+* **Auth Code Options** (optional) Passes key/value parameters to a provider's authorization endpoint.
+* **Upstream Headers** (optional) The upstream endpoint will receive these headers which values are parsed from the OIDC information.
+The header definition can be one or more header-query pairs, space delimited.
+The query syntax is [GJSON](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).

 ## requestCookie